The Physicochemical Analysis of the Interaction Reaction of Potassium Chloride with Ammonium Hydrosulfate

 The samples were placed in the furnace in a crucible made of heat-resistant glass.
 The required temperature in the furnace was kept constant using a device equipped with a chromel-alumel thermocouple.
 In all experiments, the sample weight of the substances and reaction mixtures used for the study was calculated according to the assumed reaction equations.
 Depending on the purpose of the experiment, the sample holding time in the oven was within 60 minutes.
 The ammonium hydrosulfate of the “clean” label was used for the experiment.

-The experimental products were subjected to an X-ray phase analysis on a Miflex 600 diffractometer (Japan) with CuKɑ at a scanning range of 30 to 900, and a step of 0.02 Physicochemical changes of the reaction mixtures and some synthesized salts upon heating were studied using a Q-1000/D derivatograph system Q-1000/D by “MOM” F. Paulik, J. Paulik, L. Erdey and LabSys Evo TG-DTA/DTG (Setaram, France), NETZSCH STA 443 F3 in nitrogen atmosphere at a feed rate of 50ml/minute at a heating rate of 10° per minute.
+The experimental products were subjected to an X-ray phase analysis on a Miflex 600 diffractometer (Japan) with CuKɑ at a scanning range of 3 °C to 90 °C, and a step of 0.02 Physicochemical changes of the reaction mixtures and some synthesized salts upon heating were studied using a Q-1000/D derivatograph system Q-1000/D by “MOM” F. Paulik, J. Paulik, L. Erdey and LabSys Evo TG-DTA/DTG (Setaram, France), NETZSCH STA 443 F3 in nitrogen atmosphere at a feed rate of 50ml/minute at a heating rate of 10° per minute.
 The thermodynamic evaluation of reaction probability was obtained using the HCS-5.1 Chemistry (Outokumpu) “Astra-4” software package HCS-5.1 Chemistry (Outokumpu) [23] (Table 1).
 The appropriate thermodynamic functions of hydrosulfates for which no thermodynamic data was available were calculated by the ionic increment method [24] in order to estimate the probability of their formation.

 The comparison of reference data of a number of known compounds, such as ammonium sulfate, with the calculated values of thermodynamic values by the method of ionic increments showed no more than a 1% discrepancy (Table 2).